-Natural England: Consultation response awaited at time of report preparation.
+Natural England: Original consultation response awaited at time of report preparation.

-Historic England: (commenting on the original submission, which has now been amended).
+Historic England: (commenting on the originally submitted scheme)

 At the Outline application stage we identified that the proposed development had potential to impact upon the setting of Nastend House and to a lesser extent, the Church of St Michaels and Angels, depending upon the nature and layout of the development.
-Both heritage assets are designated as grade II, and as such are in the top 8% of listed buildings.
+Both heritage assets are designated as grade II\, and as such are in the top 8% of listed buildings.
 Therefore, greater weight should be given to their conservation.
 The National Planning Policy Framework (NPPF) defines 'conservation' as 'the process of maintaining and managing change to a heritage asset in a way that sustains and, where appropriate, enhances its significance'.